etohgame/kit/docs/music-system.md

 ## Music Zone Configuration

-All configurations (except IntroMusic) can either be attributes of the zone model or value objects inside of it.
+All configurations can either be attributes of the zone model or value objects inside of it.

 | Name | Type | Default Value | Description
 |------|------|---------------|------------